devoshen/travel-experts/README.md

-## Note to device test on iphone, android, ipad
+## Note to device test on iphone, android, and different browser.
+## Need to fix navbar on narrow screen.

+## footer white space
+#### inspection appears to indicate footer has top/bottom margin of 18.
+Set footer, body, and main margins to 0 but white space still exists.
+Set display: block, inline, and inline-block but white space still exists.
+#### Googled and found setting margin: 0; for <p> in footer worked.
+Then applied same concept to header h1.

-## footer text-align: center not working
+## Sticky footer
+#### Did not have enough content in Login and Register page for footer to reach bottom of page.
+#### Googled and found sticky footer on CSS Tricks with a flexbox solution.